yogeswarant/yogeswarant.github.com/content/2016-11-16-proxy-and-portforwading.markdown

 ### On which network layer does HAProxy operate?
 Can it forward only HTTP Traffic?

-Tag line of HAProxy says that it is "TThe Reliable, High Performance TCP/HTTP Load Balancer".
+Tag line of HAProxy says that it is "The Reliable, High Performance TCP/HTTP Load Balancer".
 Therefore we can understand that it can operate on both TCP as well as HTTP layer.
 The reason why I say "as well as" is that, it can understand HTTP traffic perform routing based on URL which cannot be achieved when a simple port forwarder is used.
 SSH port forward operates on TCP layer.

 Happy hacking!!!